material-components/material-components-android/docs/foundations/PredictiveBack.md

 swipe, the user can decide to continue to the previous view or stay in the current view.

-In Android T (13), the OS introduced support for predictive back-to-home, which shows the user a preview of the home screen when swiping back to exit an app.
+In Android 13 (T / API level 33), the OS introduced support for predictive back-to-home, which shows the user a preview of the home screen when swiping back to exit an app.

-With Android U (14), the OS adds support for in-app predictive back, which apps can take advantage of to show the user previous destinations when swiping back within the app itself.
+With Android 14 (U / API level 34), the OS adds support for in-app predictive back, which apps can take advantage of to show the user previous destinations when swiping back within the app itself.

 ## Design & API documentation